In-Tray & E-tray Exercises, Examples & Practice

 Identifying themes such as these will show that you really understand the role and explain how this has influenced the way in which you have prioritised the tasks and evaluated the information.

-How In Tray Exercises Are Evolving
+How In Tray Exercises are Evolving

 As businesses rely more on technology to carry out their work, applicants are increasingly asked to carry out an e-tray exercise.